 Interested in Philosophy but not sure where to start?
 Wondering which Philosophy course you should take next?
 Would you like to know more about a Philosophy major or minor?
 These questions, as well as any other questions you have about the CU Denver Philosophy program, can be answered by Mark Tanzer, our undergraduate advisor.
-Send Mark an email or swing by M108 in the Plaza building to ask any of us in person.
+Send Professor Tanzer an email or swing by M108 in the Plaza Building to ask the department.
 We'd love to see you!

 - PHIL 3500 Ideology and Culture: Racism and Sexism

-Important dates to keep in mind for Spring 2023:
+Important dates to keep in mind for Fall 2023:

-Last day to withdraw from a class with a Late Withdraw Petition form is Wednesday, May 3, 2023
+- The last day to withdraw from a class is October 29th, 2023

 Interested in the topics of ...